To complete a baccalaureate degree at the University of Saint Joseph, a student must have met these requirements:

 In addition to any department requirements, all undergraduate students must have a cumulative grade point average (GPA) of 2.00 (2.80 for Nursing) or better to graduate.

-An undergraduate student must complete a degree application, degree audit, writing portfolio, and then pay the graduation fee for the University to assess eligibility for graduation.
-Applications, audits, and fees should be submitted together to the Degree Auditor in the Office of the Registrar by the deadline indicated in the Registrar’s section of MyUSJ.
+An undergraduate student must complete a degree application, degree audit, critical reasoning and writing portfolio, and pay the graduation fee for the University to assess eligibility for graduation.
+Applications, audits, and fees should be submitted by the deadline indicated in the Registrar’s section of MyUSJ.
 Writing portfolio information will be submitted by the Center for Academic Excellence.
-Degree applications and audits can be found on MyUSJ.

 A student must complete the requirements for a certificate program of study with a minimum Grade Point Average of 2.67 and file an application for certificate completion through the Office of the Registrar by the deadline dates posted on MyUSJ.